chrisburnell/eleventy-cache-webmentions/README.md

 # eleventy-cache-assets

-> Work-in-progress! ⚠️ Cache webmentions using eleventy-cache-assets and make them available to use in collections, templates, pages, etc.
+> Cache webmentions using eleventy-cache-assets and make them available to use in collections, templates, pages, etc.

 ## Installation